 KCPW and The Salt Lake Tribune present a fresh way for Utahns to process the headlines.
 Behind the Headlines, a live weekly broadcast, examines the week’s top local stories through the eyes of reporters on the beat.

-A rotating panel of the state’s top journalists – including columnist Paul Rolly, Senior Managing Editor Matt Canham, reporters Jennifer Dobner, Bryan Maffly and others – join KCPW’s Roger McDonough to talk about what’s happening in the Beehive State along with the hows and whys.
+A rotating panel of the state’s top journalists – including columnist Robert Gehrke, Senior Managing Editor Matt Canham, reporters Erin Alberty, Brian Maffly and others – join KCPW’s Roger McDonough to talk about what’s happening in the Beehive State along with the hows and whys.

-Listeners can join the discussion by sending questions to #TribTalk on Twitter, Google+, commenting on sltrib.com or calling (801) 355-TALK.
+Listeners can join the discussion by name-checking @KCPW on Twitter or calling (801) 355-TALK with comments and questions for the panel.
 Behind the Headlines airs Fridays from 9-10 a.m. and Sundays at 10 a.m. on KCPW.
-Streaming audio is available as well as podcasts on both www.kcpw.org and www.sltrib.com.
+Streaming audio is available as well, and podcasts of the lates episodes can be found below.

 Saying that the current mayor “has totally failed,” Rocky Anderson says he’s running for Salt Lake City Mayor again in 2023.
 A new lawsuit says Utah police intimidated animal-rights activists and violated their free speech rights.
 Bristlecone pines — the world’s most long-lived organisms — are being killed by beetle infestations.
 And new subdivisions take the place of well established […]

 A K-9 police officer accused of unnecessarily siccing his dog on arrestees sees one of two felony assault charges dismissed.
 A Utah man faces a second murder charge after random “purge” killings earlier this month.
 Minibottles move a step closer to returning to the state’s liquor stores after a three-decade absence.
 And remembering Kitty Pappas, who ran […]